SleekView for Statify

 Referrer cleanup

-Group by referrer host to spot spam patterns Statify's basic protection might miss.
+Group by referrer host to spot spam patterns Statify's basic protection might miss, then add the offender to the existing exclusion list.

 Questions